-9.5.2 A Unified Mechanism for the Self-Organization of Combinatoriality, of the Universals/Diversity Duality, and of Cultural Sharing
+5.2 A Unified Mechanism for the Self-Organization of Combinatoriality, of the Universals/Diversity Duality, and of Cultural Sharing

-This type of architecture has frequently been used in the literature to model speech acquisition in children (Kohonen 1988; Sanguineti et al. 1998), in experiments in which the system learned to pronounce sounds/syllables of a language it was exposed to.
+This type of architecture has frequently been used in the literature to model speech acquisition in children (Kohonen, 1988, Sanguineti et al., 1998), in experiments in which the system learnt to pronounce sounds/syllables of a language it was exposed to.
 Yet, the experiment I present here is different: one does not assume that a constituted speech code exists initially.
-On the contrary, one places a population of babbling robots together in a shared environment, such that they can both perceive their own babblings and those of their neighbours (see Fig. 9.5).
-Given that the properties of plasticity of their brains make them align their babbling vocalizations on those they hear around them, and as initially they all produce random vocalizations uniformly spread in the vocal space, the initial state is an equilibrium.
+On the contrary, one places a population of babbling robots together in a shared environment, such that they can both perceive their own babblings and those of their neighbours (see figure 5).
+Given that the properties of plasticity of their brains make them align their babbling vocalizations on those they hear around them, connections are initially random, and through babbling and Hebb's law, they self-organize and finally allow the robot to find motor commands that correspond to a given sound that he perceives.